clusterBMA: Bayesian model averaging for clustering: Case Study: Clustering adolescents based on resting state EEG recordings

-Figure 3 presents the cluster allocations generated by \textit{clusterBMA}, plotted according to each two-dimensional combination of the three retained principal components.
+Fig 4 presents the cluster allocations generated by \textit{clusterBMA}, plotted according to each two-dimensional combination of the three retained principal components.
 In this plot the points are scaled according to uncertainty of cluster allocation, $p(g_i \neq \hat{g_i})$, with larger points representing higher uncertainty of allocation to a final cluster.
-These points with high uncertainty are largely at the boundaries between clusters, indicating the model-based uncertainty relating to clustering structure that would be ignored if choosing only one `best' model out of the candidate algorithms.
-This quantified model-based uncertainty can be accounted for when developing further cluster-based inferences in a Bayesian context.
+These points with high uncertainty are largely at the boundaries between clusters, indicating the model-based uncertainty relating to clustering structure that would be ignored if choosing only one `best' model out of the candidate algorithms. \textit{clusterBMA} enables further analysis or prediction that can take this model-based uncertainty into account, which is not possible with other ensemble clustering methods.
+These outputs, including probabilistic allocation to averaged clusters and incorporation of model-based uncertainty, are useful for interpretation and statistical communication in the setting of applied health research and clinical practice.
+For instance, in scenarios where clusters might represent health phenotypes or clinical biomarkers, it is valuable for applied practitioners to understand the strength and uncertainty of allocations to clusters for the purpose of developing subsequent inferences and making assessments regarding clinical implications.